ansys/scade-wux/doc/source/usage/extension.rst

 Usage
 -----

-Once the extension is activated, you can add your own simulation hooks: implemented as classes derived from ``CWuxSimulatorExtension``.
+Once the extension is activated, you can add your own simulation hooks implemented as classes derived from ``CWuxSimulatorExtension``:

 * Create a C++ file defining an instance of ``CWuxSimulatorExtension`` and override the required functions.